getporter/porter/docs/content/docs/references/cli/copy.md

       --force                Force push the bundle to overwrite the previously published bundle -h, --help                 help for copy
       --insecure-registry    Don't require TLS for registries
-      --source string         The fully qualified source bundle, including tag or digest.
+      --sign-bundle          Sign the bundle using the configured signing plugin --source string         The fully qualified source bundle, including tag or digest.
 ```